Center for the Performing and Cinematic Arts / BOYER COLLEGE OF MUSIC AND DANCE

 Academic and Musical Profile (AMP): The Academic and Musical Profile (AMP) consists of two parts:

-1. Performance: Applicants must submit a digital video of representative instruction episodes that adequately demonstrate both teaching skills and musicianship.
-The tape should be no more than 15 minutes in duration and may include any type of music teaching.
-Applicants should include a brief written narrative explaining the contents of the video.
+- Musicianship in Teaching: Applicants submit a digital video of representative segments with learners that adequately demonstrates applicants’ and students’ engagement in learning objectives and applicants’ musicianship.
+The video should be no more than 15 minutes in duration.
+The video may include a single clip or a montage of clips to feature applicants’ use of musicianship (e.g., through voice, instruments, conducting, movement) while teaching.
+Applicants include a brief written narrative explaining the learning objectives and musicianship featured in the video.

-Teaching Certification: Applicants must be certified to teach in at least one state in the United States.
+Teaching Certification: Applicants from the United States applying to only the MM in Music Education must be certified to teach in at least one state in the United States.
 A copy of the teaching certificate must be submitted.
+Applicants from countries other than the United States who are certified to teach music in that country upload a copy of that country’s music-teaching credential.

 Transfer Credit: A student who wishes to transfer credit should speak with their academic advisor and obtain a "Request for Transfer of Graduate Credit" form, found in TUportal under the Tools tab within "University Forms."
 Transfer credits must be approved by the advisor, the department chair, and the Associate Dean.
 The maximum number of credits a student may transfer is 6.